 Aspri Limni is situated on the west coast of Crete, just north of the popular Elafonissi Lagoon.
 It’s worth a stop-over if you’re travelling south to Elafonissi.
 The name of this beach means “White Lake”, probably so called because of the salt that collects and dries around it.
 The salt gathers on the sharp rocks that form this small sea ‘lake’.
 If you have a teaspoon and receptacle you can collect some of the salt (although the rocks are sharp, so both shoes and caution are required).

-There are no waves at Aspri Limni and the water is completely calm, but is was quite cold and there was some seaweed growing up from the bottom o the lake.
-So, I skipped the swim and opted for a fun and somewhat perilous clamber over the rocks.
+There are no waves at Aspri Limni and the water is completely calm.
+When I was there it was quite cold and there was some seaweed growing up from the bottom of the lake, so, I skipped the swim.
+Instead I opted for a fun and somewhat perilous clamber over the rocks.
 These rocks make interesting formations and look somewhat volcanic.